HotSwap: Enabling Live Dependency Sharing in Serverless Computing

-An experimental implementation of WarmSwap was evaluated by running offline AWS Lambda containers on AWS EC2 nodes.
-In our tests, loading libraries such as ``sklearn+pandas'', ``numpy+keras'', and ``numpy+torch'' through WarmSwap was up to 2.2x, 3.2x, and 2.5x faster, respectively, compared to traditional AWS Lambda startup processes.
-Furthermore, WarmSwap can save 85.4\% of memory space compared to the function-specific approach~\cite{silva2020prebaking} when warming up 10 different serverless functions sharing the same dependency.
-Therefore, for functions sharing a common dependency, WarmSwap represents a new type of infrastructure optimization using pre-warmed dependency images, offering several advantages over previous approaches in the literature.
+A prototype of HotSwap was evaluated by running offline AWS Lambda containers on AWS EC2 nodes.
+The implementation of HotSwap, unlike some other approaches, is entirely transparent, without modification to the operating system kernel or the source code of the serverless function.
+In our tests, loading libraries such as ``sklearn + pandas'', ``NumPy + keras'', and ``NumPy + torch'' through HotSwap was up to 2.2x, 3.2x, and 2.5x faster, respectively, compared to traditional AWS Lambda startup processes.
+Furthermore, experiments in Section~\ref{sec:sharing_exp} using traces from Azure~\cite{shahrad2020serverless} show that HotSwap can save 88.4\% of memory space compared to a function-specific approach, PreBaking~\cite{silva2020prebaking, fireman2024prebaking}.
+This efficiency is achieved when warming up 10 different serverless functions that share the same dependency.

-We summarize our contributions as follows. \begin{enumerate} \item This paper proposes WarmSwap, a new infrastructure optimization targeting the loading of a software dependency to accelerate serverless cold starts, benefiting the many less frequently invoked serverless functions as well. \item WarmSwap is a cost-effective solution for dependency-loading, as the provider stores middleware only once in a separate dependency image, independent of the entire container.
-A single pre-warmed dependency image can be shared between different serverless functions and worker nodes. \item This work is targeted to benefit the real-world distributions of serverless function invocations with their ``long tail'', as documented by an Azure study (see Figure~\ref{fig:invocation_rate_and_cold_start}). \end{enumerate}
+We summarize our contributions as follows. \begin{enumerate} \item This paper proposes HotSwap, a novel cold-start optimization targeting skewed, long-tail serverless workloads, which are common in commercial clouds like Azure. \item HotSwap introduces a new solution to the dependency-loading issue, where the provider stores middleware once in a separate dependency image, independent of the entire container.
+A single pre-warmed dependency image can be shared across different function instances. \item HotSwap was evaluated for its ability to reduce provider-side costs (CPU usage, cache, RAM) during cold starts using a real-world workload from Azure~\cite{shahrad2020serverless}, rather than a synthetic workload. \end{enumerate}

-The rest of this paper is organized as: Section~\ref{sec:background} presents the background and motivation of our paper; Section~\ref{sec:Method} presents the design and implementation details of WarmSwap; In Section ~\ref{sec:evaluation}, we evaluate the performance of WarmSwap; We then discuss related work in Section~\ref{sec:related_work}, and conclude in Section~\ref{sec:conclusion}.
+The rest of this paper is organized as: Section~\ref{sec:background} presents the background and motivation of our paper; Section~\ref{sec:Method} presents the design and implementation details of HotSwap; In Section ~\ref{sec:evaluation}, we evaluate the performance of HotSwap.
+We then discuss related work in Section~\ref{sec:related_work}, and conclude in Section~\ref{sec:conclusion}.